mchaloupka/r2rml-benchmark/README.md

 dotnet fsi main.fsx
 ```

+It is possible to run it with different configurations:
+* `dotnet fsi main.fsx quick` - to run a quick variant to verify that the benchmark can run on your system
+* `dotnet fsi main.fsx upper` - to run a variant with largest product count

 ## Filling database / running endpoints
 It is possible also to run also parts of the scripts, using the F# interactive console.